5 Key Digital Marketing Analytics to Monitor

 In our data- and dashboard-driven age, it’s all too easy to get lost in a sea of digital marketing analytics, charts, graphs and trendlines.
 Without an established and disciplined marketing strategy, KPIs can often be obscured by numbers that may appear more daunting, even scarier, to stakeholders and leadership than they actually are.

 No statistic or metric exists in a vacuum: analysis is an interpretive act, seeking understanding through contextualization and always informing process, procedure and expectations.
 Part of that contextualization is understanding your customer journey – how does someone go from being a visitor to a customer to a brand champion?
+Understanding audience behavior and optimizing ROI makes digital marketing analytics important.
+Selecting the right digital marketing analytics tools is crucial for gaining actionable insights and measuring campaign performance.
 How does this process inform ROI?
 Does it?

 With that in mind, any figure on a dashboard or report without appropriate context and interpretation can be a vanity metric.
 When framed accurately and clearly, though, metrics are a powerful tool informing and revising the marketing journey, helping your contacts become customers and stakeholders satisfied.